 Star Bread Video Tutorial

 I’ve always admired this beautiful bread, but was intimidated to try it.
 It’s so intricate and looks impossible, right?
 Had I never watched the process, I would’ve NEVER known how EASY it is!!
 And today I’m showing you how to recreate this masterpiece in a few simple steps.
+It’s much easier than you may think, just like my cinnamon roll wreath.

 Basically… if you know how to use a knife or pizza cutter, you know how to make star bread.